benthayer15/Ben-s-Portfolio/README.md

 # Ben-s-Portfolio

 This is a repository for a few of my (Ben's) programming projects.
-All of the currently uploaded projects are MATLAB (.m) files.
+Most of the currently uploaded projects are MATLAB (.m) files.
 An overview of each is given below.

 ------------------------------------------------------------------------------------------------------------------------------